LLAMA-Coop/Alpaca/README.md

    ```

 7. **Create a Pull Request**:
-   Visit the Mneme repository on GitHub and click the "New Pull Request" button.
+   Visit the original Mneme repository on GitHub and click the "New Pull Request" button.
 Compare your branch with the main branch of the Mneme repository and provide a detailed description of your changes.

 8. **Review and Merge**:
    After your pull request is reviewed and approved, it will be merged into the main Mneme repository.